lbuchs/WebAuthn/README.md

 * tpm &#x2705;

 > [!NOTE]
-> This library supports authenticators which are signed with a X.509 certificate or which are self attested.
+> This library supports authenticators that are signed with an X.509 certificate or that are self-attested.
 ECDAA is not supported.

 ## Workflow